Heart Attacks and Heart Disease are Preventable

 - Oils for cooking and I am not meaning deep fried, just like pan cooking or stir fry cooking are the best ways of cooking.
 Olive oil, sesame oil, rice oil and coconut oil.

-Further suggestions for you: How to Eat Healthy without Feeling Hungry
+Further suggestions: How to Eat Healthy without Feeling Hungry

 Your heart is in fact a muscle, therefore it becomes stronger and healthier by living an active life.
 It is never too late to begin exercising.
 You don’t have to be an athlete.
 It can be as easy as taking a brisk walk for 30 minutes per day.
 This will make a big difference for you.